(265) Stockton

 Never hesitate to approach and have a conversation with the officers you see in your community.
 The partnerships we have with this community is the cornerstone of our service to the public.
 We value the trusted relationships we have with our allied agencies and community stake holders.
 This collaboration is critical to our efforts to serve you.
 I encourage you to learn more about the programs and services we offer, and I always welcome ideas to help improve or feedback on the services we provide.

-Captain Shann Setter, Commander
+Captain Brett Cochran, Commander

 Stockton Area

-VIN OFFICER
+VIN Officer

 JEdwards@chp.ca.gov